Skip to main content

 Below picture was taken from KV-27V20 img

-Step 3: Connect RGB and blanking wires
+STEP 3: Connect RGB and blanking wires

 Refer to the picture below for the correct soldering points for the R, G, B, and blanking wires.
 When soldering the R, G, and B wires, ensure you don't solder to the pad that is connected to the ground.